-Study shows appendectomies not a threat to fertilityJuly 4th, 2012 in Obstetrics & gynaecology /
+Study shows appendectomies not a threat to fertilityJuly 4, 2012 in Medicine & Health / Obstetrics & gynaecology

 (Medical Xpress) -- Having the appendix removed does not affect a woman's chance of having a baby, according to a new study from researchers at the University of Dundee.